altiereslima/sf64-dc/README.md

 You must build it yourself from your own N64 ROM.
 There is no exception to this.
 Do not ask.

 Running Star Fox 64 for Dreamcast on a Dreamcast emulator is **not** supported.
-It may or may not work right.
-This is for real Dreamcast hardware.
+It may or may not work correctly.
+This port is intended to be used only on real hardware.
+Just emulate an N64 and move on if that's your plan.

 **Saving**: If a VMU is present, the cartridge data will be saved.